Book of Abraham: Book of Abraham text

 The Book of Abraham was incomplete when Joseph Smith died in 1844.
 It is unknown how long the text would be, but Oliver Cowdery gave an indication in 1835 that it could be quite large:

-When the translation of these valuable documents will be completed, I am unable to say; neither can I gave you a probable idea how large volumes they will make; but judging from their size, and the comprehensiveness of the language, one might reasonably expect to see sufficient to develop much on the mighty of the ancient men of God.

 A visitor to Kirtland saw the mummies, and noted, "They say that the mummies were Epyptian, but the records are those of Abraham and Joseph...and a larger volume than the Bible will be required to contain them."